Starcounter/Starcounter.VisualStudio/README.md

     git clone https://github.com/Starcounter/Starcounter.VisualStudio.git
     ````
 * Open `src\Starcounter.VisualStudio.sln`.
+* Expand the project `Starcounter.VS.VSIX` and open file `source.extension.vsixmanifest`.
+* Change the version number to the version number that you want to release. e.g. `1.0.x`
 * Change the build type to `Release` and build the `Solution`.

 ### Testing